nunopenim/nunopenim/README.md

   - Comfortable with Apple's macOS (Specially the terminal, feels like home as it is a UNIX compliant OS).
 Using XCode too!
   - Not a user of RHEL, Slackware, Gentoo, SUSE or BSD (and based distros) but I might be able to learn quickly.
   - Okay with Windows, but not too comfortable (only fully used Windows 7 until about 2016, the UI on newer versions is confusing, but if I stick to terminal and WSL, I'll be fine!).
-  - Learning Swift in the little free time I have (I'm actually enjoying it a lot).
+  - Starting to learn Rust in the little free time I have.
   - Huge love for C, C++ (with GLSL too) and Assembly (MIPS and x86, but could learn others quickly).
-  - Comfortable with Java, Python, Kotlin and Dart (applied to mobile development and the Flutter framework).
+  - Comfortable with Java, Python, Swift, Kotlin and Dart (applied to mobile development and the Flutter framework).
   - Not too good with Web stuff, but can get around basic CSS and basic HTML when needed (Javascript and Typescript are okay, but not a preference).